kr-eem/Profit-Taker-Guide/beginner/eclipse-builds.md

 - People commonly don’t have Primed Dual Rounds or Critical Focus, if so, replace them with Normal Dual Rounds, Sabot Rounds or the Cold/Electric 60/60 Mods for best results.
 - Running Ammo Chain instead of Automatic Trigger to avoid cooldowns, especially between second and third legs, is a possibility.
-- Running Vigorous Swap greatly impacts the amount of damage you deal with Heavy Weapons, as it applies **after** the animation has finished, and is therefore usable for doing the leg phase
+- Running Vigorous Swap greatly impacts the amount of damage you deal with Heavy Weapons, as it applies **after** the animation has finished, and is therefore usable for doing the leg phase.
 :::

 **Prisma Dual Decurions:**